 Parallel trade permits

-As the UK will no longer be a Member State, parallel import permits for products of UK origin will no longer be valid.
+As the UK will no longer be a Member State, parallel trade permits for products of UK origin will no longer be valid.
 Import of the concerned products will hence no longer be allowed after the transition period.
 For the sake of clarity, the permits will be withdrawn, with a period of grace of 6 months for sale of stocks present on the Belgian market and an extra 12 months for use of stocks.

 Applications for authorisation of plant protection products with the UK as Zonal Rapporteur Member State

 Until Brexit, the UK can act as (inter-)Zonal Rapporteur Member State (zRMS).
 In case of Art.
 33 applications, if the core assessment and authorisation are issued in the UK before the date of Brexit, the Concerned Member State (cMS) has up to 120 days after reception of those documents to decide on the product authorisation on their territory.
 In the meantime, applicants are recommended to look for another zRMS, and no longer submit new zonal applications to the UK.

 The fall-back zRMS will be responsible for the final assessment.
 It will depend on the fall-back zRMS to what degree this evaluation will be reviewed or even adopted for the core assessment.
 Partly finalised aspects will not be handed over by UK, meaning that these aspects will be completely evaluated by the fall-back zRMS or that the fall-back zRMS could wait until UK has finalised its assessment (which should be checked by the applicant with the fall-back zRMS).
 Belgium will in general wait until the UK has finalised its assessment.

 As the Brexit will result in a higher workload for the Member States it is expected that the timelines for the assessment and authorisation of Plant Protection Products applications will be prolonged.

 As explained in the Commission Q&A, all authorizations that have been granted by mutual recognition from the UK before the Brexit date remain unaffected.

 Location of authorisation holders